-You’ve probably considered that you’ll need to maintain a healthy diet and lifestyle once you become pregnant, but what about before?
-There are certain things that you and your partner can do now, before you conceive, that are important.
+You’ve probably considered that you’ll need to maintain a healthy diet and lifestyle once you become pregnant.
+But what about before?
+There are certain things that you and your partner can do now before you conceive that are important.
 Here’s how to prepare for pregnancy:

 It Takes Two